SHREENIDHI32/Echom-Foss-Hack/README.md

 # Echom: E-Commerce Website for the Visually Impaired

 ## Overview
-**Echom** is an accessible eCommerce platform designed to provide a seamless shopping experience for visually impaired users.
+**Echom** is an accessible Ecommerce platform designed to provide a seamless shopping experience for visually impaired users.
 The website features voice-based interaction, a responsive design, and real-time updates to enhance user experience.

 ## Features